 It’s easy to forget how much something costs when you only see the product and never the transaction.
 That’s part of what make subscription services like Netflix enjoyable: You go through the purchasing process once and then your only interaction is as a recipient of the product or service.
-In the Netflix example, you’re watching all the shows and likely not watching that monthly transaction come across your credit card.
+You’re watching all the shows and likely not watching that monthly transaction come across your credit card.

-This is why, every few months, it’s important to take inventory of any and all subscriptions that are paid automatically and think about which ones still have value that outweigh the cost.
+It’s important to take inventory of any and all subscriptions that are paid automatically and think about which ones still have value that outweigh the cost.
 Then, consider taking the difference and applying it to financial initiatives like monthly savings or saving up for a home.
-Examples of monthly subscriptions you might have today are:
+Here are some of the more common culprits for subscriptions gone bad:

 Gym Memberships ($45 average cost per month)

 It’s OK.
 Admit that your New Year’s resolution to go to the gym five days a week hasn’t exactly worked out and focus on being financially fit.
 Gyms thrive on a certain percentage of their membership not participating.
 Whether it’s a cheap $10-per-month membership or closer to the $45 average, you’ll lose money on this relationship much faster than you realize.
 There are other ways to stay fit—running outside, taking free yoga classes—without a costly monthly commitment.

 For relatively small amounts, it’s easy to sign up for multiple streaming services that have obvious overlap.
 Each does offer something a little different, which gives each some value.
 If you’re signed up for multiple, you probably have a good idea of which is more important to you.
 If you’re not watching all of them, it’s time to let one or two go.